ayembocx/CS1632_Spring2020/exercises/4/README.md

 ## GradeScope Feedback

 It is encouraged that you submit to GradeScope early and often.
 Please use the feedback you get on each submission to improve your code!
+All the tests have been performed after having called the @Before setUp() method which sets up the test fixture with Monkey #5 having the banana initially (just like when argument 5 has been passed on the commandline).

 The GradeScope autograder works in 2 phases: